gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She buried her face in her hands.

 "Well,
-you could always try pulling another lever,"
+you could always try pushing some more buttons,"
 Maddy joked lamely.

 "Stop it!"